Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 This plugin adds colors to the markdown table syntax, so you can quickly identify what column the content belongs to.

-While an informative markdown table can be hard to read, using markdown table formatter is also not a good idea to containing that much information.
-Thanks to the Markdown Table Colorize plugin, ReMoods can now brings you a better style for your markdown table!
+While an informative markdown table can be hard to read, using markdown table formatter is also not a good idea to contain that much information.
+Thanks to the Markdown Table Colorize plugin, ReMoods can now bring you a better style for your markdown table!

 After installing the Markdown Table Colorize plugin and ReMoods, you will see the markdown table syntax looks like below: